8 Tips for Starting A Small Business

-Before launching into business, it helps to honestly evaluate yourself and decide if this is a good idea.
-Even if you are buying a ready-made business, a franchise or you are looking to launch into a start-up business, conducting an analysis can help you anticipate any challenges that may present themselves along the way.
+Before launching into a small business, it helps to honestly evaluate yourself and decide if this is a good idea.
+Even if you are buying a ready-made business, a franchise, or you are looking to launch into a start-up business, conducting an analysis can help you anticipate any challenges that may present themselves along the way.
 You want to give yourself the best chance of succeeding.

 1. Before You Start?

-Starting a new business can be hectic – so much to do, so little time to do it and so few people to help.
-Some people put in 18 – 20 hours a day…. trying to start up a business.
-At that pace you will not be able to think clearly about what you are doing, why you are doing it and can begin to make bad decisions.
+Starting a small business can be hectic – so much to do, so little time to do it and so few people to help.
+Some people put in 18 – 20 hours a day…. trying to start up a small business.
+At that pace, you will not be able to think clearly about what you are doing, why you are doing it, and can begin to make bad decisions.
 Your Business Plan is the key to getting it right.

 However, there are some decisions you must make before you start on your plan.